FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Preparatory section

-\subsection{Poincar\'e Compactification}
+\subsection{Poincar\'e compactification}

-In this section, we present a concise overview of the Poincar\'e compactification following Chapter 5 of \cite{llibrebook}, a technique used in Section \ref{sec4} of the present paper.
-Consider the polynomial vector field \eqref{rs} in \(\mathbb{R}^2\) where \(d_1\) and \(d_2\) are the algebraic degrees of \(P\) and \(Q\) respectively and \(d={\max} \{d_1,d_2\}.\) \\
+Here, following Chapter 5 of \cite{llibrebook}, we present a concise overview of the Poincar\'e compactification to study how trajectories of a planar differential system behave ``near infinity''.
+This technique will be used in Section \ref{sec4} of the present paper.

+To construct the phase portrait, one would ideally need to consider the complete real plane \(\mathbb{R}^2,\) that is often impractical.
+However, if the vector field is defined by polynomial functions, Poincar\'e compactification can be applied.
+This method allows the phase portrait to be represented within a finite region and also provides control over orbits that approach or come from infinity.
+Consider the polynomial vector field \(f=(P,Q)\), where \(d_1\) and \(d_2\) are the algebraic degrees of \(P\) and \(Q\) respectively and \(d={\max} \{d_1,d_2\}.\) \\